yohaishiloh/Final-Project/Multicore/README.md

 ## Build & Sim
 1. Include all `.v` files from this folder.
 2. Compile with your preferred simulator.
-3. Use testbenches from `Assembly codes/` to drive memory ops and observe MESI state transitions.
+3. Use testbenches and a program from `Assembly codes/` to drive memory ops and observe MESI state transitions.

 ---